 However, for betta tanks, hang-on-back filters could be the best option because they don’t create too much flow, and as we know, betta doesn’t really like to be blowing around.
 Thus, they go well together.

 Next, we have the powerful filters in the list highly capable for all three types of filtration.
 Canister filters are best suited for medium to large-sized aquariums, mostly bigger than 40 gallons.
-These filters are comparatively huge thus require to be mounted beneath the aquarium stand.
+These filters are comparatively huge and thus require to be mounted beneath the aquarium stand.

 Don’t be mistaken with its size; most canister filters are low in power consumption and remain silent during operation.